KeerthikaNagarajan/Exercise-09-Shift-registers-using-verilog-/README.md

 # Experiment--09-Implementation-of Shift-registers-using-verilog-

 ### AIM:
-To implement PISO, PIPO,PISO  using verilog and validating their functionality using their functional tables
+To implement PISO , PIPO, SIPO using verilog and validating their functionality using their functional tables

 ### HARDWARE REQUIRED:
 PC, Cyclone II , USB flasher